-1. Celebrate Early
+1. Celebrate early

 Even though bringing in the New Year with the little ones sounds awesome, letting them stay up super late to watch the start of the New Year usually isn’t.
 Enter the early celebration.
-Some families play a ball drop from previous years at about 9 p.m. or so, while others take the kids to a New Year’s Eve party at local play centers made for kids and families with all the live kid-friendly excitement of a NYE party, but an early end time.
+Some families play a ball drop from previous years at about 9 p.m. or so, while others take the kids to a New Year’s Eve party at local play centers made for kids and families with all the live kid-friendly excitement of an NYE party, but an early end time.

 If you can’t go to the party, bring the party home.
-Your “bash” can be a family affair or an after bedtime grown-ups-only night.
-It doesn’t matter if you invite one other couple, a couple of close friends or everyone you know, the beauty of a party at home is that it’s yours to throw however you want (and having friends over will keep you up to midnight so you don’t miss a thing).
+Your “bash” can be a family affair or an after-bedtime grown-ups-only night.
+It doesn’t matter if you invite one other couple, a couple of close friends, or everyone you know, the beauty of a party at home is that it’s yours to throw however you want (and having friends over will keep you up to midnight so you don’t miss a thing).
 Invite your friends with kids over for a family countdown, or a kiddo sleepover where the kids sleep and the adults get to speak to other people their age.

-3. Go Out
+3. Go out

-Stock your kitchen with some fondu mixings, some fruit and pretzels . . . maybe some ice cream and cocoa, and enjoy the countdown snuggled up at home.
-Personally, I love cheesy artichoke dip so I’m planning on making some of that with the kiddo this year so that she feels like she’s a part of the celebration (recipe, here).
+Stock your kitchen with some fondu mixings, some fruit, and pretzels . . . maybe some ice cream and cocoa, and enjoy the countdown snuggled up at home.
+I love cheesy artichoke dip so I’m planning on making some of that with the kiddo this year so that she feels like she’s a part of the celebration (recipe, here).
 Since watching some TV or staying up late may not be new to you, make it special with some fun little NYE poppers and treats you wouldn’t always have at snuggle time in the evening (maybe you don’t always have snuggle time!
 Make today the exception).

 How do you spend New Year’s Eve?

 - The 9 Most Common Postpartum Nutrient Deficiencies and How to Prevent Them